How to Make a Motor Personal Accident Insurance Claim

 You can ask your insurance provider on the number of claims you can make within a one-year period if you have any doubts.

-Imagine getting involved in a car accident where your vehicle was completely written off, and you were also injured badly!
-To complicate matters, your motor personal accident claim was rejected!
+Imagine your precious car completely written off after a major accident!
+And to complicate matters, your motor personal accident claim was rejected!

 A lot of rejected claims can easily be avoided.
 So here’s a list of the common reasons why your claim was rejected:

 There are instances where the insured files a claim for injuries that were not covered in the policy.
 These include pre-existing illnesses and other injuries that are excluded.
 As much as the Bear knows how much you hate reading the fine print, you do need to find out what the exclusion clauses are.

 Lack of supporting documents

 The documents that you have are the main pillars of your claims; without them, the insurer will have trouble providing you with the compensation you are entitled to.
 As already mentioned above, you need to run through your checklist again and again.